 What does the new building project entail?

-The building project entails the construction of one modern and efficient building to replace four aging buildings (Ahmanson, Art of the Americas, Bing, Hammer), as well as the construction of a parking structure on Ogden Drive to replace the spaces on the existing Spaulding Avenue parking lot.
+The building project entails the construction of one modern and efficient building to replace four aging buildings (Ahmanson, Art of the Americas, Bing, Hammer), as well as the construction of a parking structure on Ogden Drive to replace the spaces on the previous Spaulding Avenue parking lot.

 Why is LACMA replacing its old buildings?

-Why can’t you repair the buildings you have?
+Why couldn’t you repair the old buildings?

-Why are the galleries one level?
+Why are the galleries on one level?